 Shane is at the forefront of their mission statement, take a look at www.cc-tdi.org

 The proceeds from our Pearl Jam Tailgate were donated to the Dana Farber Cancer Institute for their genetic rhabdomyosarcoma study.
 Dana Farber Cancer Center holds a special place for us during our journey.
 We took Shane there for our second opinion appointment.
 We are forever grateful for their guidance.

-When Shane was diagnosed, Chase wanted to host an Alex’s Lemonade Stand down the shore in honor of his brother.
+When Shane was diagnosed, Chase wanted to host an a lemonade stand down the shore in honor of his brother.
 He held his first stand in the summer of 2015 after Shane had passed.
-He along with Ella have hosted a stand every summer at the Ventnor Arts Center in honor and memory of Shane.
-Chase & Ella have raised over $4,600 in four years hosting his stand.
-Each year they ask that the money gets delegated to rhabdomyosarcoma research.
+He along with Ella have hosted their lemonAID stand every summer at the Ventnor Arts Center in honor and memory of Shane.
+Chase & Ella have raised over $6,435 in five years hosting his stand.
+Each year they chose a charity to donate the money too.
+In the past, they have chosen Alex’s Lemonade Stand, the Children’s Hospital of Philadelphia and the Children’s Cancer Therapy Development Institute.
 We are incredibly proud of their determination and achievement that they sought out to do on their own.

 SPEAKERS AT MINI-THON EVENTS